makerdao/community/governance/votes/Executive vote - March 4, 2022.md

 - A total of 397,184 Dai (itemized below) will be transferred to multiple Core Units.
 - A total of 5,747,562 Dai (itemized below) will be streamed to multiple Core Units.
-- An older Dai stream for the Risk Core Unit will be revoked on DssVestSuckable.
+- The existing DAI stream for the Risk Core Unit will be revoked.
 - A total of 57,665 DAI (itemized below) will be transferred to eight Recognized Delegates as part of the [Delegate Compensation Trial](https://forum.makerdao.com/t/signal-request-extend-the-delegate-compensation-trial/12686).

 If this executive proposal passes, the following **changes** will occur within the Maker Protocol: